cmhh/dockerdevtalk/README.md

   -v $PWD/.npm:/root/.npm \
   -v $PWD/.vscode-server:/root/.vscode-server \
   -e "PUB_KEY=$(cat $HOME/.ssh/id_rsa.pub)" \
+  -e "PRIVATE_KEY=$(cat $HOME/.ssh/id_rsa)" \
   -p 23:22 -p 9001:9001 -p 5001:5001 -p 3001:3001 \
   development
 ```

-In this case, we copy our public key to the container _at runtime_ so that we can connect without a password via a standard ssh client.
+In this case, we copy our keys to the container _at runtime_ so that we can connect without a password via a standard SSH client.
 In particular, we add the following to our SSH config:

 ```
 Host devdocker